williamatodd/devise-2fa/README.md

 ### Custom Views

-If you want to customise your views (which you likely will want to), you can use the generator:
+If you want to customize your views (which you likely will want to), you can use the generator:

     rails g devise_2fa:views